Natural Gas Liquids | Essential Energy & Industrial Resource

 NGL Production and Fractionation

 The process of separating various NGLs is called fractionation.
 Since each molecule (ethane, propane, etc.) has a different boiling point, the hydrocarbon stream goes through multiple fractionators, each with a different temperature.
 This removes a different NGL at each step, starting with the lightest hydrocarbons and working up to the heaviest.
-Typically ethane is removed first, followed by propane, butane, and isobutane.
-After these NGLs are removed and the natural gas meets the pipeline quality standards for the pipeline it will be transported on, it is sent to natural gas utilities, power generators, and industrial customers.
+Operators typically remove ethane first, followed by propane, butane, and isobutane.
+Once they separate these NGLs and the natural gas meets pipeline quality standards, the company transports it to natural gas utilities, power generators, and industrial customers.

 Of the approximately 1.36 billion barrels of U.S. NGLs produced in 2017, 33 percent was propane, 38 percent ethane, 12 percent pentane, 8 percent normal butane and 9 percent was isobutane.

-NGLs are used for a variety of purposes in almost all sectors of the U.S. economy.
-Ethane is used almost exclusively in the production of ethylene, which is then turned into plastics.
-Propane is mostly used for heating and as a petrochemical feedstock.
-Butane and isobutane are typically blended into petroleum products to create various fuels.
+Industries across the U.S. economy use NGLs for a wide range of purposes.
+Manufacturers use ethane almost exclusively to produce ethylene, which they then convert into plastics.
+Companies use propane mainly for heating and as a petrochemical feedstock.
+Producers typically blend butane and isobutane into petroleum products to create various fuels.

 NGLApplicationsMain Sectors